veronicaguerrini/BFQzip/README.md

 # BFQzip

-We propose the first **lossy** **reference-free** and **assembly-free** compression approach for FASTQ files, which combines both DNA bases and quality score information in the reads to smooth the quality scores and to apply a noise reduction of the bases, while keeping variant calling performance comparable to that with original data.
+BFQzip is the first **lossy** **reference-free** and **assembly-free** compression approach for FASTQ files, which combines both DNA bases and quality score information in the reads to smooth the quality scores and to apply a noise reduction of the bases, while keeping variant calling performance comparable to that with original data.

 The strategy is based on the Extended Burrows-Wheeler Transform (**EBWT**) and the **positional clustering** framework, and it can be summarized in four main steps: